-Every painting has a history.
-From an artwork’s origins to its current condition, paintings are often passed between art collectors, family members or to a gallery or museum.
+Every painting has a history, from an artwork’s origins to its current condition, paintings are often passed between art collectors and family members.

-It is not infrequent for us to receive paintings into the studio that have previously been restored.
-A key question we are often asked is whether anything can be done if a painting has already been restored once before.
+It is not uncommon for us to receive paintings that have previously been restored.
+We are often asked whether anything can actually be done if a painting has already undergone a campaign of restoration.

-If a painting has been re-lined already and has sustained damage, it is important to ascertain whether the damage has affected the original canvas layer or the newer canvas.
-For example, if the newer canvas has been torn, the tear should be repairable without removing this lining.
-If the original top canvas layer with the artwork on is torn, but the newer canvas is intact, this presents more problems possibly requiring the newer canvas layer to need removing to be able to reach the original canvas.
-Again, the individual requirements of the painting should be assessed to determine the correct course of action.
+If a painting has been lined already and sustained new damage, it is important to ascertain whether the damage has affected the original canvas layer or the newer canvas.
+If the newer lined canvas has been torn, the tear should be repairable without removing this canvas.
+If the original canvas with the artwork on is torn, but the newer canvas is intact, this presents more problems possibly requiring the newer canvas to be removed.

 We tailor restoration for each artwork accordingly, drawing on its history and current condition and it is vital to maintain the integrity of the painting while carefully conserving for the future.